 Male infertility is also a symptom.
 While spermatogenesis is not affected, most affected men cannot naturally conceive due to incompletely developed genital structures.
 The most common finding is congenital bilateral absence of the vas deferens.

 Women may have some abnormalities of the cervical mucus, but fertility does not appear to be significantly reduced in the absence of severe malnutrition.

-Patients with CF have reduced bone mineral content and increased rates of fractures and kyphoscoliosis, increased risk for recurrent venous thrombosis, , as well as nephrolithiasis and nephrocalcinosis.
+Patients with CF have reduced bone mineral content and increased rates of fractures and kyphoscoliosis, increased risk for recurrent venous thrombosis, as well as nephrolithiasis and nephrocalcinosis.,

 CF is diagnosed by clinical findings, along with biochemical or genetic confirmation.
-A sweat chloride test, which can be done as early as 48 hours of age, is the mainstay of laboratory confirmation.
+A sweat chloride test, which can be done as early as 48 hours after birth, is the mainstay of laboratory confirmation.
 Newborn screening is mandatory in all 50 states.
 A positive sweat test (see below), combined with pulmonary and/or gastrointestinal symptoms, establishes the classic diagnosis in nearly all cases.
 CF mutations, identified through genetic testing, can also confirm diagnosis, or they can be used to make the diagnosis in patients with mild forms of the disease.

 A patient with the symptoms and/or signs presented above may require the following tests (additional tests are available if the diagnosis remains in doubt):

 Sweat chloride test.
 The test is performed by collecting sweat using pilocarpine iontophoresis and by chemical determination of the chloride concentration.
 A value 60 mmol/L (on two occasions) supports the diagnosis.